ian-tabs/spring-parking/readme.md

 ---

-## How to Run
+## How to Run Jar File

-To run the app, provide a command file.
-Flags are optional:
+To run the app type the following syntax in the command line.
+Flags are optional.

-java -jar spring-parking.jar <commands-file> [options]
+java -jar spring-parking.jar <parking-commands-file.txt> [options]

 Options:
 - `--help` or `-h` : Show help message